 Planning your trip is key to ensuring you and your family get the best out of your visit to Disney’s biggest park, and luckily there are many ways to help you on this exciting adventure.

-So if you’re heading to Walt Disney World Resort, Florida this summer, read on to discover how to get the best out of your visit.
+So if you’re heading to Walt Disney World Resort, Florida this autumn, read on to discover how to get the best out of your visit.

 Take advantage of Disney’s planning tools